 The members of the Committee shall be at least three non-executive directors.
 The Chairman of the Committee shall be appointed by the Board.
 The Chairman of the Committee shall also be a member of the Audit Committee.

 The quorum of the Committee shall be two members.

 The secretary of the Company shall be the secretary of the Committee.

 The Group Chairman and the CEO would ordinarily be members of the Committee.
-The Committee shall normally require the attendance of the Safety, Assurance and Sustainability Director; the Head of Internal Audit; and, for the relevant agenda items, the Compliance Implementation Director and the Compliance Audit Director, or any other executives of the Group to report on risk positions, management or the workings of the compliance regime.
+The Committee shall normally require the attendance of the Group Safety and Governance Director; the Head of Internal Audit; and, for the relevant agenda items, the Compliance Implementation Director and the Compliance Audit Director, or any other executives of the Group to report on risk positions, management or the workings of the compliance regime.

 The Compliance Implementation Director is responsible for implementing the Compliance Regime and the Compliance Audit Director is responsible for undertaking periodic audits of QinetiQ’s compliance procedures and their implementation by QinetiQ.